Hi! I’m Nancy Rubin Stuart

 You can read about these important but often-neglected heroines in my books on this site.

-My latest work is POOR RICHARD’S WOMEN published in March 2022 to glowing reviews.
+My latest work is POOR RICHARD’S WOMEN which received glowing reviews when it was published in 2022.
+Watch for the paperback publication in March 2023!

 Think you know everything about the famous scientist and founding father Benjamin Franklin?
 Think again.
 Probably not about Franklin’s wife and the other women he loved and lost!